-The first option is a “short sale.”
-This means you’re going to sell the home for less than the amount owed on the mortgage.
-This is typically the last resort of people who are upside down in their homes; they may sell the home at market rate yet still end up with a balance that will have to be paid.
+A “short sale” means you will sell the home for less than the amount owed on the mortgage.
+This is typically the last resort of people who are upside down in their homes; they may sell the home at market rate yet still end up with a balance that will need to be paid.

-Your lender has to approve the short sale, and here’s where things get sticky.
+Your lender must approve the short sale, and this is where things get sticky.
 It can take them up to 120 days to make the decision.
-Unless they decide to halt the foreclosure proceedings you may not get an approval before your deadline.
+Unless they decide to halt the foreclosure proceedings, you may not get an approval before your deadline.
 If you think you might want to do a short sale, start talking to your lender the moment you’re in trouble.

 How Fast?
 Real Fast.

 The good news about selling your home as-is to investors like us is that we can get an offer to you very quickly.
-You’ll have an offer in your hands in as little as 24 hours.
-We can have the closing complete in a week.
-We even give you time for packing so you can move on to your next home.
+You’ll have a cash offer in your hands within 24 hours following your home assessment, and we can complete the closing in as little as three days.
+We even give you time for packing so you can move on to your next home, on your timeline.

-If we helped you out with a fast short sale then you’ll be asked to sign an Arm’s Length Affidavit at closing.
+If we work with you on a fast short sale, you’ll be asked to sign an Arm’s Length Affidavit at closing.
 That’s a lender requirement.
 They don’t want you benefiting financially from the short sale.
 Attempting to remain in the home after a short sale is a form of mortgage fraud.

 If you’re facing this scenario it’s best to look at this as a chance to downsize and realign your finances.
 A better, brighter financial future awaits.
 You have a chance to rebuild within your current means.
 Trying to hold on to a house for too long is one of the biggest mistakes we see homeowners make.
 If you get into financial trouble…don’t let this mistake trip you up.